RomainChor/DataScience/README.md

 ## What you will find here
 You will find some work produced during my degree and helpers I actually use.

-**datascience.py**: (helper) Python functions for data analysis
+**toolbox.py**: (helper) Python functions for data analysis and inference.
-It is not "perfect" and is under continuous modifications.
+It is not "perfect" and under continuous modifications.
 Please feel free to give your opinion so I can improve it :)

 **Pegasos folder**: A work around Pegasos and online convex optimization algorithms.
 Theoretical results, implemetation and simulations on the famous MNIST handwritten digits dataset.